 This is your opportunity to show us what you’ve got.
 We’ll be assessing your suitability for a role based on the evidence you provide from previous work experience, so use the STAR method to really demonstrate your skills:

 • the Action you took

 • the Result of that action

-• maintain a friendly and polite manner with everyone you meet, and remember that you’re always being assessed
+• Be friendly and polite, and remember that you’re always being assessed

 • Relax and be yourself

 - Dressing for interviews